 In addition to characterization and reimbursement issues, high net-worth divorces can also include valuation disputes.

 If the parties can agree on a value of the property, the courts will generally accept that value and divide the equity in the home.
-Oftentimes however, the spouse wanting to keep the property will have incentive to value the property lower, and the spouse not wanting the property will have incentive to value the property higher.
+Oftentimes, however, the spouse wanting to keep the property will have incentive to value the property lower, and the spouse not wanting the property will have an incentive to value the property higher.
 In these cases, Courts will look at appraisals, property tax values, values of other comparable houses sold in the area, as well as the parties’ own testimony.

 Oftentimes a business valuation expert is needed in high net worth divorces.
 There are many ways businesses can be valued and are valued by the Courts, depending on the type of business, the structure of the business, involvement of the parties etc. It is important to reach out to an experienced family law attorney to make sure your interests are being protected.